liferay/liferay-docs/devGuide/en/chapters/07-liferay-ide.markdown

     IDE project.

-If you have any errors, it may be that either the SDK name used in that project or the runtime id used doesn’t exist in your new workspace.
+If you have any errors, it may be that either the SDK name used in that project or the runtime id used doesn't exist in your new workspace.
 You can modify the SDK name in the Project Properties -\> Liferay page and you can modify the targeted runtime in the Project properties -\> Targeted Runtimes page.